LLM-based Multi-Agent Collaboration for Abstract Screening towards Automated Systematic Reviews

 Objective

-Systematic reviews (SRs) are essential for evidence-based practice but remain labor-intensive, especially during title and abstract screening.
-This study evaluates whether multiple large language model (multi-LLM) collaboration can improve screening prioritization while reducing costs.
+Systematic reviews (SRs) are essential for evidence-based practice but remain labor-intensive, especially during abstract screening.
+This study evaluates whether multiple large language model (multi-LLM) collaboration can improve the efficiency and reduce costs for abstract screening.

 Methods

 Abstract screening was framed as a question-answering (QA) task using cost-effective LLMs.
-Three multi-LLM collaboration strategies were proposed and evaluated, including majority voting by averaging opinions of peers, multi-agent debate (MAD) for answer refinement, and LLM-based adjudication against answers of individual QA baselines.
-These strategies were evaluated on the CLEF eHealth 2019 Technology-Assisted Review benchmark using standard performance metrics in the domain, including Mean Average Precision (MAP), Recall@k%, and Work Saved over Sampling (WSS).
+Three multi-LLM collaboration strategies were evaluated, including majority voting by averaging opinions of peers, multi-agent debate (MAD) for answer refinement, and LLM-based adjudication against answers of individual QA baselines.
+These strategies were evaluated on 28 SRs of the CLEF eHealth 2019 Technology-Assisted Review benchmark using standard performance metrics such as Mean Average Precision (MAP) and Work Saved over Sampling at 95% recall (WSS@95%).

 Results

 Multi-LLM collaboration significantly outperformed QA baselines.
-Majority voting was the best collaboration strategy, achieving the highest MAP 0.4621 and 0.3409 on the subsets of SRs about clinical intervention and diagnostic technology assessment, respectively, with WSS@95% 0.6064 and 0.6798, enabling in theory up to 68% workload reduction at 95% recall of all included studies.
-MAD improved weaker models the most.
-The adjudicator-as-a-ranker method surpassed adjudicator-as-a-judge and was the second strongest approach, but with a significantly higher cost than majority voting and debating.
+Majority voting was overall the best strategy, achieving the highest MAP 0.462 and 0.341 on subsets of SRs about clinical intervention and diagnostic technology assessment, respectively, with WSS@95% 0.606 and 0.680, enabling in theory up to 68% workload reduction at 95% recall of all relevant studies.
+MAD improved weaker models most.
+Our own adjudicator-as-a-ranker method was the second strongest approach, surpassing adjudicator-as-a-judge, but at a significantly higher cost than majority voting and debating.

 Conclusion